5/5/2025

 Operator

-We'll move next to Corey Casimov with Evercore.
+We'll move next to Corey Kasimov with Evercore.
 Your line is open.

 speaker

 Great.
 Good afternoon, guys.
 Let me add my congrats to Irie on a great run at Neurocrin.
-So two questions on crinocity for me.
+So two questions on chronicity for me.
 One really quick one.
-Was there any amount of, was there material amount of inventory stocking in the first quarter?
-And then a second question when could we expect to see longer term crinocity data from your ongoing phase three open label extension?
-And what endpoints do you believe could be positively impacted by longer term androgen control?
+Was there any amount of material amount of inventory stocking in the first quarter?
+And then a second question, when could we expect to see longer-term chronicity data from your ongoing Phase III open-label extension, and what endpoints do you believe could be positively impacted by longer-term androgen control?
 Thank you.

 speaker

-Hey, Corey, I love inventory questions.
-So there was very little stocking in the quarter from an inventory perspective.
-I'll let Irie comment on planned upcoming data.
+Hey, Corey.
+I love inventory questions, so there was very little there was very little stocking in the quarter from an inventory perspective.
+I'll let Irene comment on planned upcoming data.

 speaker

-Yeah, and just to remind everybody, the more than 90% of the patients in the randomized trials of crinocity rolled over into the open label extensions, both on the pediatric and the adult side.
-And the vast majority of the patients have remained in the study ever since then, over 90%.
-And so we are in the process of actually shutting down the US portion of the adult open label extension study.
-And those individuals will be rolling on to commercial product over the next few months.
-The pediatric study we are keeping going because it's generating additional very important data for us.
-And obviously, we are continuing the studies outside the United States.
-With respect to the data from those studies, we will be releasing one year data on both androgen control, glucocorticoid levels and clinical endpoints, such as metabolic endpoints and other reproductive hormone related endpoints over the coming months at the endo meeting in July.
-And most in the most the nearest future is this month at PES.
+Yeah, and just to remind everybody, more than 90% of the patients in the randomized trials of chronicity rolled over into the open-label extensions, both on the pediatric and the adult side, and the vast majority of the patients have remained in the study ever since then, over 90%.
+And so we are in the process of actually shutting down the U.S. portion of the adult open label extension study, and those individuals will be rolling onto commercial product over the next few months.
+The pediatric study we are keeping going because it's generating additional very important data for us, and obviously we are continuing the studies outside the United States.
+With respect to the data from those studies, we will be releasing one-year data on both androgen control, glucocorticoid levels, and clinical endpoints such as metabolic endpoints and other reproductive hormone-related endpoints over the coming months at the endo meeting in July.
+And the nearest future is this month at PES.

 speaker